 No. Only use the special aftercare cream you are given.
 This supports recovery and protects pigmentation.

-When in doubt, contact me, most quickly via or in case of clear signs of infection: always contact a doctor
+When in doubt, contact me, most quickly via or in case of clear signs of infection: always contact a doctor.

 On average, within 3 to 5 days.
 This varies by skin type and how well you follow up on aftercare.